 The Norwegian economy has long been based on the exploitation of natural resources, such as hydropower, minerals and fish.
 The 1960s saw the emergence of the Norwegian oil and gas industry.
 Today, Norway is the world’s third largest exporter of gas.
-Norway is also among the world’s leading producers and exporters of fish and seafood.
-The fishing industry is still important for many local communities.
+It is also among the world’s leading producers and exporters of fish and seafood.
 Norway has an open economy, based on extensive trade.

 Equal rights and opportunities

 The modern welfare state is firmly based on values such as equality and equal rights.
-All citizens have the same rights, regardless of gender, sexual identity, ethnicity or functional ability.
-Norway ranks high internationally in terms of gender equality and living standards.
+All citizens have the same rights, regardless of gender, sexual identity, ethnicity or functional capacity.
+According to international rankings, Norway is at the forefront internationally in terms of gender equality and living standards.
 Around 70 % of women participate in the workforce.
-A high degree of gender equality is one of the reasons for Norway’s strong economic growth and the steady improvement in living standards since the 1960s.
+A high degree of gender equality is one of the reasons for Norway’s strong economic growth and steady improvement in living standards since the 1960s.